daveward72/Points/README.md

 .NET 6.0 is in a preview release.
 In order to run it you must first download and install the .NET SDK: https://dotnet.microsoft.com/download/dotnet/6.0

 It can be installed for Windows, macOS or Linux.
+I used 6.0.0-preview.7.

 To run the web service, first clone the repository from github.

 Then you will need to navigate locally to \Fetch\Points\Points

 Run this on the command line:
 dotnet run

-This will host the service on localhost. https://localhost:5001/api is the endpoint.
+This will start up and host the service on localhost. https://localhost:5001/api is the endpoint.

 You can also navigate to swagger for testing the service: